Music in Vietnam: A Journey Through Tradition and Modern Trends

 1. History Summary of Vietnamese Music

-Music has long been considered an indispensable part of a nation, it is like a mirror that reflects the most characteristic features of a country in terms of people, customs, geography.
+Music has long been considered an indispensable part of a nation.
+It is like a mirror that reflects a country’s most characteristic features, such as Vietnamese people, customs, and geography.

-All of these things have created a history of Vietnamese music full of different nuances that give the audience a wide range of emotions.
+These things have created a history of music in Vietnam full of different nuances that give the audience a range of emotions.

 1.1.
 The early stage of Vietnamese music